Jip-Hop/jailmaker/README.md

 ## Create Jail

 Creating a jail is interactive.
 You'll be presented with questions which guide you through the process.
-The rootfs image it downloads comes from the [Linux Containers Image server](https://images.linuxcontainers.org).
-These images are made for LXC, but we can use them too (although not all of them).

 ```shell
 ./jlmkr.sh create myjail
 ```

+After answering a few questions you should have your first jail up and running!

 ## Start Jail